uPVC House Cladding Cost

 Before you remove existing cladding, you should be prepared to spend money to fix the walls underneath.
 You have no idea what may lay underneath until you have taken the old boards off.

 • Are they a member of any trade associations?
-These types of accreditation are not guarantees of quality; however, they can provide you with some protection in the case of a dispute.
+Although these accreditations aren't legally required or a guarantee of quality workmanship, they can however, provide you with some protection in the case of a dispute.

 FAQs